Property investors can save thousands of dollars by simply understanding the capital gains tax property six-year rule.

 The Australian Taxation Office explains that when you sell your property, the difference between how much you paid for it and how much you sold it for is known as a capital gain; or if you lost money, a capital loss.

-To calculate capital gains tax, you need to determine the capital proceeds, and cost base, and apply any discount or indexation factors to arrive at the final capital gain.
+To calculate capital gains tax, or CGT, you need to determine the capital proceeds cost base, and apply any discount or indexation factors to arrive at the final taxable capital gain.
 Any profit on the sale of real estate assets is considered a capital gain and needs to be declared on your annual income tax return.

 But how can you ensure your property is exempt from capital gains tax?